3 Best Free Password Managers for Android in 2026

 Quick Comparison Table

-- Opt for free access with lots of features.
+• Opt for free access with lots of features.
 When selecting a free password manager for Android, look for options that offer the best features with their free plans.
-For instance, Dashlane provides excellent auto-fill capabilities, a decent password generator and password history feature, an easy-to-use web app, and more.
-Likewise, 1Password offers a 14-day trial letting you evaluate all its premium features without cost.
+For instance, Proton Pass provides unlimited password storage, unlimited device syncing, secure notes, and even free vault sharing.
+Likewise, 1Password offers a 14-day trial, letting you evaluate all its premium features without cost.

-- Consider the pricing for upgrades.
+• Consider the pricing for upgrades.
 If you plan to eventually move to a paid plan, look for affordable options that offer significant value with additional features.
-Many password managers, like Dashlane, also provide a money-back guarantee, so you can have peace of mind with your investment.
+Many password managers, like Proton Pass, also provide a money-back guarantee, so you can have peace of mind with your investment.

 Risks & Disadvantages of Using a Free Password Manager

-The most capable free password managers offer basic functionalities like secure password storage but often omit advanced features like dark web monitoring.
+The most capable free password managers offer basic functionalities like secure password storage, but often omit advanced features like dark web monitoring.
 Many also have limitations on how many passwords you can store.
-Dashlane, for instance, only allows you to store 25 passwords on the free plan.
+However, Proton Pass allows unlimited password storage and syncing across multiple devices on its free plan, which is rare in this space.

 Auto-fill efficiency in free password managers can vary as well.
 Some free versions struggle with consistently and accurately auto-filling login details, leading to a clunky user experience.

 Investing in a premium password manager is wise if you want enhanced security and a broader range of features.
 It’s surprisingly affordable, too.
-Dashlane Premium comes in at $4.99 / month, while 1Password offers its services at $2.99 / month.
+Proton Pass Plus is priced at $2.49 / month, while 1Password offers its services at $2.99 / month.
 Moreover, these premium services usually include free trial periods or money-back guarantees, allowing you to test their full capabilities without any financial risk.

 Free vs. Paid Password Managers for Android